MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-artifacts-ai.md

 author: ramiMSFT
 ms.date: 06/21/2024
 monikerRange: '>= azure-devops-2020'
-"recommendations": "true"
 ---

 # Publish your first package to an Azure Artifacts feed

-With Azure Artifacts, you can manage your dependencies and store various package types from multiple sources in a single feed.
+Azure Artifacts enables developers to efficiently manage all their dependencies from a single feed.
+Feeds in Azure Artifacts serve as organizational repositories for storing, managing, and sharing your packages within your team, across organizations, or publicly on the internet.
+Azure Artifacts feeds support a wide range of package types, including NuGet, npm, Python, Maven, Cargo, and Universal Packages.

 This article will guide you through the process of publishing your first package to an Azure Artifacts feed.
 You'll also have the option to leverage the power of GitHub Copilot to streamline this process and explore the capabilities of the GitHub Copilot Chat right from your Visual Studio Code interface.

 ## Prerequisites